ggbalaazs/CarND-LaneLines-P1/writeup.md

 #### Line detection

 As first step lines with reasonable slopes are sorted to left/right lines according to their signum.
 Then there is outlier filtering and averaging, all based on lines from previous frames (hold in static containers per side).
+FInally the result is merged onto the original image.

 ![alt text][gif1]
 Hough lines drawn on edge detection image.

 ###### Slope